-The Horizon Scanning Working Group identified several regulatory or related initiatives across both the European and UK horizon, different aspects of which are represented below in the Graph.
-They show how key aspects of PSD2 (access to the payment system, third party access to payment accounts and new IT security and the 4th Money Laundering Directive would appear to contain either: (i) existing imposed regulatory requirements for individual PSP implementation; or (ii) potential for UK Payments Industry collaboration on implementation of imposed requirements, which could impact the most in terms of helping to solve the detriments identified by the Payments Community.
+The Horizon Scanning Working Group identified several regulatory or related initiatives across both the European and UK horizon, different aspects of which are represented below in the graph.
+They show how key aspects of PSD2 (access to the payment system, third party access to payment accounts and new IT security) and 4MLD would appear to contain either: (i) existing imposed regulatory requirements for individual PSP implementation; or (ii) potential for UK Payments Industry collaboration on implementation of imposed requirements, which could impact the most in terms of helping to solve the detriments identified by the Payments Community.
 While PAD (consumer right to a payments account) has some potential to address certain detriments, voluntary initiatives concerning key aspects of the Directive are already in place in the UK, so its impact is likely to be limited.